MycoPunk/Afum_PopPan/pipelines/TreeMix/readme.md

 117535A-1.1	117535A-1.1	Clade_1.2
 ...
 ```
+Here, we are using sub-populations infered using DAPCA.

 **01_remove_missing_sites.sh**<br>
 This script removes missing sites from the main VCF (TreeMix does not like missing data).<br>